robjordan/gpslogger-adafruit/README.md

 # gpslogger-adafruit
 GPS logger using Adafruit M0 Feather Datalogger and GPS Ultimate Featherwing

+Credit to Don Coleman (https://github.com/don/locus) for the LOCUS parsing logic.

 Notes on LOCUS flash capacity - for the MKT3339 GPS device to autonomously store track points without host microcontroller intervention.